Bomb targets Montenegrin newspaper critical of government

 The attack follows a bomb blast in August outside the home of Vijesti journalist Tufik Softic.
 The newspaper’s offices were pelted with stones in October during tensions over Montenegro’s first gay pride march.
 Cars belonging to the paper were torched in 2011.

-It frequently reports on accusations of high-level corruption and organized crime, major concerns for the European Union as it tries to steer Montenegro through the reforms required to join the bloc.
+It frequently reports on issues of high-level corruption and organized crime, major concerns for the European Union as it tries to steer Montenegro through the reforms required to join the bloc.

-Djukanovic, in response to the attack, was quoted by local media as saying: “The police and prosecutor will have to show they are competent to deal with this problem, or they will be replaced.”

-The Organisation for Security and Cooperation in Europe, however, said past failures to punish such incidents had sent “a message of impunity”.
+“The fact that no one has been prosecuted for any of these attacks sends a message of impunity,” said Dunja Mijatovic, media freedom representative for the Organisation for Security and Cooperation in Europe (OSCE).

-“Only a swift prosecution of all those responsible for these criminal acts can help to ensure that similar attacks not will be repeated,” OSCE media freedom representative Dunja Mijatovic said in a statement.
+“Only a swift prosecution of all those responsible for these criminal acts can help to ensure that similar attacks not will be repeated,” Mijatovic said in a statement.

-EU Enlargement Commissioner Stefan Fuele tweeted: “Attack on media=attack on democracy.
-Must be investigated swiftly.”

-Reporting and writing by Aleksandar Vasovic; Editing by Matt Robinson and Alison Williams
+Reporting and writing by Aleksandar Vasovic; Editing by Matt Robinson and Peter Graff